 Born in Indianapolis, George began his competitive swimming career in 1946 – and continues swimming competitively to this day.
 He also competed as a triathlete from 1982-1987.
 Among his many accomplishments, George has been a USMS National Champion, a USMS National Record Holder, and a USMS and World Top Ten Swimmer.
 He also completed the Ironman in Hawaii in 1984.
 George began coaching more than 20 years ago first as an age group coach in the 1950s and 1960s.
 He has been coaching Masters swimmers since 1991 and is an ASCA Level V Certified Coach.
 George coaches for IAM on Saturdays and throughout the week as needed at our various locations.
 His favorite stroke is backstroke.

-Karen Gernert, Program Administrator and Assistant Coach
+Karen Gernert, Assistant Coach

 Karen was raised in Minnesota and attended college in Wisconsin.
 After graduate school, she finally landed in Indianapolis.
 Before starting her “swimming career” in August 2009, Karen’s only swimming experience was participating for one year on her high school’s synchronized swimming team.
 Now having falling in love with both swimming and competing, Karen coaches at the Fishers location and wherever else as needed.
 Away from IAM, she is coaches high school and age group swimmers with the Fishers Area Swimming Tigers and serves as Secretary and Registrar for Greater Indiana Masters Swimming.
 Karen is ASCA / USMS Level III certified.